-The Medical Unit Manager program is a two semester training certificate program.
+The Medical Unit Manager Program is a two semester training certificate program.
 The Medical Unit Manager is a managerial-clerical worker who may be employed in hospitals, nursing homes, home health nursing, physician's office and such other situations where a trained manager or receptionist is needed.

-Admission to the Medical Unit Manager program is limited and by special application only.
+Admission to the Medical Unit Manager Program is limited and by special application only.
+The student must be physically and emotionally able to meet the requirements of the program.
 An individual wishing to enroll in the program should complete the special Medical Unit Manager application and pre-entrance testing provided by the vocational counselor.